talkkonnect/talkkonnect/README.md

 F7  List Server Channels, F8  Start Transmitting, F9  Stop Transmitting, F10 List Online Users, F11 Playback/Stop Chimes, F12 For GPS Position, Ctrl-E Send Email, Ctrl-L Clear Screen, Ctrl-M Ping Servers, Ctrl-N Connect Next Server, Ctrl-P Panic Simulation, Ctrl-S Scan Channels, Ctrl-X Dump XML Config

 ##### The PrintVariables Section
 * This function is useful for debugging the values read from each section of the config xml file.
 You can control which section is shown.
 This command is tied to the CTRL-X key

+##### The MQTT Section
+* Talkkonnect can be remotely controlled by an public or local MQTT Server
+* This eliminates the problem of controlling those talkkonnect devices that are in NATTED networks all over the internet
+* You can subscribe to the mqtt server topic of your choice
+* With MQTT you can remote control talkkonnect as well as Relays to control external devices

 #### Hardware Section
 * The tag targetboard has 2 option (1) pc and (2)rpi. pc mode is used when talkkonnect is running on a pc or server that does not have GPIOs and is not interfaced to buttons and a LCD screen.